Prerequisite: prior knowledge of Chinese:

 - produce longer essays on contemporary social issues as well as write formal letters in an appropriate manner, using correct characters

-- further awareness and appreciation of Chinese culture
+- demonstrate further awareness and appreciation of Chinese culture

 By the end of the module, students should be able to achieve B2 standard of the CEFR (Common European Framework of Reference).